 - The farm walks last about 1½ hours.

 - No dogs are allowed on the farm walks.

-- Walks have a capacity of 6 adults.
+- Walks have a capacity of 8 adults with a maximum of 2 children per adult.
 We can accommodate larger groups, please contact us for details of bespoke tours.

 And at the end of the tour, you can relax with a drink and some home-baking in our converted steading.